-If the Bible was all about men doing whatever they wished while punishing women for the same, as radical feminists claim, then why were most of the laws in the pentateuch directed at men who wanted to have sex with everyone except their wives (see Leviticus 18)?
+If the Bible was all about men doing whatever they wished while punishing women for the same, as radical feminists claim, why then were most of the laws in the Pentateuch directed at men who wanted to have sex with everyone except their wives (see Leviticus 18)?

 9. Virgin’s worth